The Cat and the Canary (1927 film): Plot

-While the family prepares for dinner, a guard (George Siegmann) barges in and announces that an escaped lunatic called the Cat is either in the house or on the grounds.
+While the family prepares for dinner, a guard barges in and announces that an escaped lunatic called the Cat is either in the house or on the grounds.
 The guard tells Cecily, "He's a maniac who thinks he's a cat, and tears his victims like they were canaries!"
 Meanwhile, Crosby suspects someone in the family might try to harm Annabelle and decides to inform her of her successor.
 Before he speaks the person's name, a hairy hand with long nails emerges from a secret passage in a bookshelf and pulls him in, terrifying Annabelle.
 When she explains what happened to Crosby, the family immediately concludes that she is insane.

 Alone in her assigned room, Annabelle examines a note slipped to her which reveals the location of the family jewels, fashioned into an elaborate necklace.
 She follows the note's instructions and soon discovers the hiding place, in a secret panel above the fireplace.
 She retires for the night, wearing the diamond-encrusted necklace.

 A hand creepily reaches for the necklace worn by Annabelle West.

 While Annabelle sleeps, the same mysterious hand emerges from the wall behind her bed and snatches the diamonds from her neck.
 Once again, her sanity is questioned, but as Harry and Annabelle search the room, they discover a hidden passage in the wall and in it the corpse of Roger Crosby.
-Mammy Pleasant leaves to call the police, while Harry searches for the guard; Susan runs away in hysterics and hitches a ride with a milkman (Joe Murphy).
+Mammy Pleasant leaves to call the police, while Harry searches for the guard; Susan runs away in hysterics and hitches a ride with a milkman.
 Paul and Annabelle return to her room to search for the missing envelope, and discover that Crosby's body is missing.
 Paul vanishes as the secret passage closes behind him.
 Wandering in the hidden passages, Paul is attacked by the Cat and left for dead.
 He regains consciousness in time to rescue Annabelle.
 The police arrive and arrest the Cat, who is actually Charlie Wilder in disguise; the guard is his accomplice.
 Wilder is the person named in the second will; he had hoped to drive Annabelle insane so that he could receive the inheritance.